Swinden

 Swinden was historically a township in the ancient parish of Gisburn in the West Riding of Yorkshire.
 It became a separate civil parish in 1866.
 It was transferred to the new county of North Yorkshire in 1974.
-The civil parish was abolished in 2014 and amalgamated with the parish of Hellifield.
+The civil parish was abolished on 1 April 2014 and amalgamated with the parish of Hellifield.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.